-Figure 1: Location of the sites that were chosen for the recalculation of CRE ages.
-The first site, the Black Forest, lies in the southwestern part of Germany close to the border to France and Switzerland.
+Figure 3: Location of the sites chosen for the sensitivity experiments.
+The first site, the Black Forest, lies in the south-western part of Germany close to the border to France and Switzerland.
 The second site, the Écrins massif, is located in the westernmost European Alps, whereas the third site, the forefield of Steingletscher, is situated in the central Alps further NE.
-SRTM data (NASA Jet Propulsion Laboratory, 2013) were used to create the map on the right side. © EuroGeographics for administrative boundaries.
+SRTM data (NASA Jet Propulsion Laboratory, 2013) were used to create the map on the right side. © EuroGeographics for the administrative boundaries.